jedisct1/was-not-wasm/README.md

 WAS (not WASM) ensures that a guard page immediately follows every single allocation, so that a single-byte overflow will cause a fault.

-WAS (not WASM) inserts a canary before partially allocated pages, and verifies that it hasn't been tampered in order to detected underflows.
+WAS (not WASM) inserts a canary in partially allocated pages, and verifies that it hasn't been tampered in order to detected underflows.

 WAS (not WASM) detects double-free(), use-after-free(), invalid free().